rbtnn/cpp-tile/README.md

 ### keys

-Default key mappings is defined `keys` section.
+Default key mappings are defined `keys` section.
 You can edit it and customize key mappings.